Resources for parents of children with disabilities.

 A place for parents and carers of children with a disability, developmental delay or chronic medical condition to unwind and talk about your experiences.
 MyTime offers group activities where parents can share challenges, support each other and build relationships.
 Groups have a trained facilitator and child care is available for pre-school aged children.
 MyTime is free if you meet certain criteria and there are groups all over Australia – search for your nearest group on their website https://www.mytime.net.au/

 Offers support, information and fun events for siblings of children and adults with chronic conditions including disability.
 An opportunity for brothers and sisters to connect and share experiences with other siblings and parents with similar journeys.

 More at https://siblingsaustralia.org.

 Looking after yourself is easier said than done when you care for a child with a disability.
 Carers Australia provides valuable information and resources to help you look after you.
-Their website contains has a specific page on carers and the NDIS which you can find here.
+Their website contains has a specific page on Support for Families and Carers.

-A website designed for parents that includes dedicated sections on parenting children with autism (here) and disability (here).
+A website designed for parents that includes dedicated sections on parenting children with autism spectrum disorder and children with disability.
 Information on the rights of children with a disability and associated laws is particularly useful.

 The only Australian magazine for parents, carers and professionals of children with special needs, Source Kids contains relevant, up-to-date information and loads of personal stories.
 Even better, it is available online for free!